Mukesh-Varma/Mukesh-Varma/README.md

 ### Hi there, I'm Mukesh Varma👋
 - B.Tech Electrical & Electronics Engineering.
-As a Student of Electrical & Electronics Engineering, My Field of Interest is very diverse.
-I am Familiar with Electric Networks,C, C++,Kotlin.
-Majorly i have passion towards Learning new Technologies related to Electrical & Electronics Engineering. :smile::smile:
+As a Student of Electrical & Electronics Engineering, My Field of Interest is very diverse.Majorly i have passion towards Learning new Technologies related to Electrical & Electronics Engineering. :smile::smile:

 ### Experience!:briefcase: